marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 Use _an_ before consonants that sound like vowels.

 * Yes: You can trust an honest person.
-* No: You can trust a honet person.
+* No: You can trust a honest person.

 Use _a_ before vowels that sound like consonants.

-* Yes: There is an United States flag at school.
+* Yes: There is a United States flag at school.
-* No: There is a United States flag at school.
+* No: There is an United States flag at school.

 ### Capitalization